rayan4444/assembly_line_wearable/REV2/Bunnie_meeting_20190924.md

 vs

 * ioT : (more potential problems having a whole server infrastructure, antenna/electrical interference etc….)> hidden costs.
-So if your team is not especially strong in IOT
+So if your team is not especially strong in IOT going that route is not recommended.
+It might end up costing you a lot more than the self contained solution